ClemenPine/PineV2.5/README.md

 3. Alternation - Pressing two consequtive letters with different hands.
 4. Rolling - Pressing two or more consequtive letters on the same hand in the same direction.
 Example: 'sdf' in qwerty is a roll.
 5. Redirect - Pressing three or more consequtive letters on the same hand in which the direction changes.
 Example 'sfd' on qwerty.
-6. Onehand - Typing an entire word using only one hand.
-Qwerty has a lot of these: such as `reverberated`.
+6. Onehand - A roll with exactly 3 letters, such as 'sdf'